Maqam Nabi Noah

-The Maqam Nabi Noah (مقام النبي نوح) is a mosque and shrine in the center of Dura, Hebron Governorate, in the southern West Bank, about 7 kilometers from Hebron.
+The Maqam Nabi Noah (مقام النبي نوح) is a mosque and shrine in Dura, Hebron Governorate, West Bank, Palestine.
 The location is associated with Noah, who is a prophet in Islam.

 Description

 The ancient historical building houses the shrine and a mosque, and is considered one of Dura's most important historical landmarks.

 The building overlooks the city and includes a courtyard, a cemetery, a mosque, and other facilities.
 The site houses Prophet Noah's Hospice, which provides free food to visitors and the needy.
 Prayers are held regularly in the mosque and courtyard, especially during the holy month of Ramadan.